 The Bible is full of stories of people experiencing different seasons of life.
 What each has in common is the presence of God.
 Their stories are the reason we can know that hardship doesn’t equate to God’s absence.
 They provide us the example of how to find God in our circumstances.

-God in Our Suffering
+Jesus is With Us in Our Suffering

 “After this, Job began to speak and cursed the day he was born.”
 (Job 3:1)